Making an offer on a house: So, here’s the scenario. You have just found the property of your dreams; it is perfect in every way!

 What to know when making an offer on a house

 When you are making an offer on a house, how much lower than the asking price you offer will depend on several factors.

 - How motivated are the sellers?
-Do they need to complete the sale by a certain date?
+Do they need to sell fast to complete the sale by a certain date?

 - How much interest is there from other buyers?

 - What have similar properties sold for locally?

 - What is guide price?
 Is there an ‘offers in the region of’ price?
 An estate agent may give some indication of what is a good offer to make on a house?

 - If you are relying on a mortgage to finance the purchase, how much is your lender likely to value the property at?